JOCECODE/PortfolioAstroJs/src/pages/project/gFitnessTracker.md

 title:
 client: Self
 published_at: 2020-03-02 00:00:00
-img: /assets/pictures/passwordGenerator.png
+img: /assets/pictures/fitnessTracker.png
-description: A password generator application where the user can have a unique password generate for them.
+description: In this application, the user can either choose to continue their last workout or make a new workout.
+Each workout consists of exercises that can be named and stores depending on which workout the user is in.
+The application displays the users last workout and shows the total amount of time they spent working out.
+The user can update their workouts by adding in new exercises that will then get stored for them in the database.
+Workouts have a date and a unique idea for each to be able to reference the workouts easier.
+The application also features a visual display of the users data in the form of graphs such as a pie graph and a line graph.
 tags:
   - Html
+  - Css
   - Javascript
 ---

-Link to deployed website https://jocecode.github.io/Password-Generator/
+Link to deployed website https://evil-fangs-66387.herokuapp.com/

 Rubber cheese mascarpone cut the cheese.
 Jarlsberg parmesan cheesy grin cream cheese port-salut stinking bishop ricotta brie.
 Roquefort when the cheese comes out everybody's happy goat cheese triangles stilton cheese and biscuits goat babybel.
 Bocconcini roquefort queso danish fontina pecorino.